 Learn about the strategies HME deployed, the mistakes made, and how people-centric leadership has impacted the engagement of the company's current workforce.

 Hear how HME formally began its lean enterprise journey in 2003.
 Discover how it has experienced many of the benefits lean can bring - significant reduction in manufacturing lead times, improvement in on-time customer shipments and increased market-share through improvement of overall efficiency and productivity.
 Gain insights into how HME saw a need to continuously improve and heighten its level of employee engagement.
-In August 2018, hear how the company adopted and adapted AME’s people-centric leadership (PCL) framework into its in-house leadership development program, which was rolled out to all 120+ managers and team leaders around the world and became a requirement for anyone assuming a leadership position.
+In August 2018, hear how the company adopted and adapted AME’s people-centric leadership (PCL) framework into its in-house leadership development program, which was rolled out to each of its more than 120 managers and team leaders around the world and became a requirement for anyone assuming a leadership position.

 From its new corporate headquarters in Carlsbad, CA to its subsidiaries around the world, HME has a team environment with a culture of collaboration, learning, and growth.
 Companies in over 100 countries depend on HME for clear, reliable communication solutions.
 HME leads in the markets it serves from its drive-thru headsets and timer systems in the quick service restaurant (QSR) industry to professional audio equipment used in the World Cup and Olympic Games.
 HME strives to create the newest, most innovative products on the market while providing quality care and attention to its customers. www.hme.com